 Any physical activity that gets your heart pumping burns calories and helps you lose weight, but don't feel obligated to stay in the "fat-burning" heart rate zone on the treadmill or elliptical machine.
 While doing so may seem like the best way to lose weight, the "fat-burning" label for this heart rate zone indicates that a greater proportion of calories you burn comes from fat; you're not actually burning more fat or calories overall.

 In fact, increasing your intensity so your heart rate is above the "fat-burning" zone is more effective for losing stomach fat, according to a study published in Medicine & Science in Sports & Exercise in 2009.
-The researchers found that obese women who exercised at a high intensity lost significantly more abdominal fat over the 16-week study period than women who exercised at a lower intensity or not at all.
+The researchers found that women with obesity who exercised at a high intensity lost significantly more abdominal fat over the 16-week study period than women who exercised at a lower intensity or not at all.
 In addition, the study authors found no difference in fat loss between the low-intensity exercisers and non-exercisers, indicating that lower-intensity work isn't ideal when you want to banish stomach fat.

 Working at a high intensity doesn't mean you should push yourself to the point of feeling faint; this is dangerous, not to mention it makes your workouts miserable.
 Instead, work to the point that you're not able to easily carry on a conversation, and take small steps to increase your exercise intensity, for example, going up one level of resistance on the elliptical, or upping the incline on your treadmill by one degree while maintaining your regular pace.

 Lift Weights to Shrink Stomach Fat

 The weight room can feel intimidating, especially for women, but including strength training in your workout is a great way to get a flat stomach.
 Building muscle increases your metabolism, because your body has to "spend" more calories maintaining muscle than fat, and it strengthens your bones so you can stay active and healthy as you age.
 One study, published in the American Journal of Clinical Nutrition in 2007, reported that lifting weights twice weekly was enough to prevent fat gain -- and specifically belly fat gain -- in postmenopausal women.